-The film was originally scheduled for wide release in movie theaters this October — and then that was shifted to October, 2021 after public events became unfeasible and the world turned upside down.
+The film skipped the theaters and went right to streaming.
+It was originally scheduled for wide release in movie theaters this October — and then that was shifted to October, 2021 after public events became unfeasible and the world turned upside down.

 The film was shot over three days, during the original Broadway run — which means you can see the original cast starring in their iconic roles.